/user/index/surname("Johnson",<userID:int>)

 Directories are not explicitly created.
 During a write query, the

 directory is created if it doesn’t exist.
-Directories may be removed
+Directories, along with all

 An FQL query contains instances of data elements.
 These mirror the types of elements found in the tuple layer.
-This section will describe how data elements behave in the FQL language, while element encoding describes how FQL encodes the elements before writing them to the DB.
+This section describes how data elements behave in FQL, while element encoding describes how FQL encodes the elements before writing them to the DB.

 | Type | Description | Examples |